"The life of every river sings its own song, but in most

-Using our grant money, we have acquired various types of mechanical and electronic instruments for assessing water quality, oxygen content, flow, and so on.
-The equipment will be covered by GaLTT's insurance policy and we are in process of making a detailed inventory.
-Over the winter we have been learning to use it by testing and measuring Castell Creek near the culvert that goes under Daniel Way.
-Soon we can return the older instruments we had borrowed from the RDN.
-Thanks!
+Using our grant money, we have acquired a selection of mechanical and electronic instruments for assessing water quality, oxygen content, flow, and so on.
+This valuable equipment is covered by GaLTT's insurance policy and stored in their weather-proof storage facility.
+Over the last year, we have been learning to use it by testing and measuring Castell Creek near the culvert that goes under Daniel Way.
+We thank the RDN for lending us some instruments before we got our own.

 Commons pond survey

 Late last Fall we helped complete a survey of the pond and wetland at The Commons.
 This is part of the Commons' assessment of the ecological baseline of their land to be used when setting up a covenant on the land.

 We've installed our stream-crossing signs on South Road, North Road, and Taylor Bay Road, where they cross Dick Brook, Castell Creek, Goodhue Creek, and Mallett Creek.
 More signs are being planned, and we're also busy monitoring the streams and assessing their restoration needs.

 With permission from the landowner, we have begun to assess Mallett Creek above the Taylor Bay Road culvert.
 When our measurements are done, we hope to enhance this beautiful stream's ability to support a healthy fish population, since salmon fry have been seen there.

 Winthuysen Creek project